 MANUFACTURING GMP ULTRA-PURE CHITOSAN OF MUSHROOM ORIGIN

 The company KitoZyme has established a patented and fully validated GMP process for the manufacturing of ultra-pure chitosan from white edible mushrooms (Agaricus bisporus)11.
 It conforms to the requirements for use in all pharmaceuticals applications including parenteral, and in all medical devices applications including implants.
-KiOmedine-CsU® is manufactured following the ICH-Q7, Eudralex and CFR21 guidelines, in KitoZyme’s ISO7/ISO8 production facility in Liège, Belgium.
+KiOmedine-CsU® is manufactured following the ICH-Q7, Eudralex, and CFR21 guidelines, in KitoZyme’s ISO7/ISO8 production facility in Liège, Belgium.

 A key aspect of the KiOmedine® technology is the control of the complete production process from the selection of the raw materials to the final packaging.
 The selected mushrooms are grown in batches by a large European producer in controlled chambers, enabling a traceable and reproducible source of supply.
-Controlled growing conditions allow tight regulation of starting culture, growth substrate, light, temperature and humidity.
+Controlled growing conditions allow tight regulation of starting a culture, growth substrate, light, temperature, and humidity.
 All this ensures a high consistency in the chitin and chitosan output.

-Another key aspect is the high purity and the tight control of the molecular characteristics of chitosan, achieved thanks to a step-by-step process with strict in–process controls.
-The performances of chitosan are indeed ruled by its molecular characteristics (molecular weight and proportion of remaining N-acetyl-glucosamine groups versus the glucosamine groups), and the mushroom technology was proven to achieve a high control of these parameters.
+Another key aspect is the high purity and the tight control of the molecular characteristics of chitosan, achieved thanks to a step-by-step process with strict in-process controls.
+The performances of chitosan are indeed ruled by its molecular characteristics (molecular weight and proportion of remaining N-acetyl-glucosamine groups versus the glucosamine groups), and the mushroom technology were proven to achieve a high control of these parameters.

 TABLE 2 – Molecular characteristics of commercially available KiOmedine-CsU®.

 |A||Mv 30,000 – 60,000||< 20 mPa.s||10 – 20%|